davidegaspar/davidegaspar/RESUME.md

 - **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of CondeNast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
 - **Edge Services Management:** Owner of CDN (Fastly), responsible for TLS Certificates management, IaC Best practices (Terraform), and Engineer access.
 - **DNS Management:** Owner of root zones domain registration, responsible for zone delegation and IaC Best practices (Terraform).
 - **Consulting:** Education and Onboarding of Engineers into our Cloud Platform, ran Clinics and Pairing/Troubleshooting sessions with Engineers.
 Surveyed the Engineering Organization on DevOps Maturity to understand the main gaps across CondeNast Engineering in order to address them.
-Responsible for demos, announcements and general platform updates to the wider Engineering Organisation.
+Responsible for demos, announcements and general platform updates to the wider Engineering Organization.
 - **Infrastructure as Code (IaC) Management:** responsible for Orchestrated (CircleCI Pipelines) AWS account Provisioning via IaC (Terraform), owner of Best Practices and distribution of Terraform Modules for all Engineering.
 - **Build Systems:** Owner of custom docker images and docker image repository (Quay.io) distribution, security scan, access and availability.
 - **Deployment Systems:** Owner of helm charts used by Engineers to deploy to Kubernetes as well as best practices like rollback strategies.